uber/baseweb/src/accordion/README.md

 ## `Accordion` API

 * `accordion: boolean` - Optional.
 Default is `true`.

-  Determines how many panels may be expanded at a time.
+  * Determines how many panels may be expanded at a time.
 If set to `true` it will collapse a current panel when a new panel is expanded.
 If set to `false` more than one panel may be expanded at a time.
 * `children: Array<Panel>` - Required.

-  Accordion expandable items.
+  * Accordion expandable items.
 See `Panel` API below for reference.
   * Note: `expanded` property on `Panel`s provided as children will be ignored.
 This is handled by the `Accordian` component implicitly.
 * `initialState: {expanded: Array<string>}` - Optional.
-Default is `{expanded: []}`
+Default is `{expanded: []}`.

-  Defines the initial component state.
+  * Defines the initial component state.
 Use this prop to render the `Accordian` with one or more panels initially expanded.
 See 'Advanced Usage' code sample above for an example.
 * `disabled: boolean` - Optional.
-Default is `false`
+Default is `false`.

-  If set to `true` all its children panels will be disabled from toggling
+  * If set to `true` all its children panels will be disabled from toggling

-* `overrides: {}` - Optional.
+* `overrides: {Root}` - Optional.

-  See 'Presentational Components Props API' section below for type reference for presentational override components.
+  * See 'Presentational Components Props API' section below for type reference for presentational override components.
   * `Root: ReactComponent | {props: {}, style: {}, component: ReactComponent}` - Optional.
 * `onChange: ({expanded: Array<string>})` - Optional.
 Default is `() => {}`.

-  Handler called each time a panel is toggled. `expanded` prop is an array of `Panel` keys that are currently expanded.
+  * Handler called each time a panel is toggled. `expanded` prop is an array of `Panel` keys that are currently expanded.
 * `stateReducer: (type: string, nextState: {expanded: Array<string>}, currentState: {expanded: Array<string>}) => stateToSet: {expanded: Array<string>}` - Optional.

-  Handler called each time the component state changes.
+  * Handler called each time the component state changes.
 Used to override default state-change functionality.
   * `type` - A state change type.
 See [constants.js](./constants.js) for available types.
   * `nextState` -  The next state value to be set.
   * `currentState` - Current state value.